microsoft/WhatTheHack/033-OSSDatabaseMigration/Coach/02-offline-migration.md

 ## Coach Tips

 1. When creating Azure DB for PostgreSQL/MySQL, create it in the GP or MO tier since the Basic tier does not support Private Link which is required in a future challenge.
+Note that Flexible Server does not currently support Private Link.

 2. If the attendees want to connect to Azure DB for PostgreSQL/MySQL from within the AKS PostgreSQL/MySQL database containers, they have two options.